Matthew 19:1-30

 ''Everlasting life'' is inherited (not earned),

-based entirely on the death of the testator.
-Heb 9:15-17; Joh 3:36
+based entirely on the death of the 'testator.'
+Heb 9:13-17; Joh 3:36

 many... first shall be last, and the last... first.-

-Many of those, who might have been expected to inherit eternal life and to receive rewards (because of their national or religious heritage and opportunity), will be surpassed, in the day of accounting, by hidden saints whose faith and sacrifices for Christ's sake were known only to Him. cp.
+Many of those, who might have been expected to inherit eternal life or to receive rich rewards (because of their national or religious heritage and opportunity), will be surpassed, in the day of accounting, by hidden saints whose faith and sacrifices for Christ's sake were known only to Him. cp.
 Mat 8:11,12; 20:16; 25:40; Rom 9:30-33; Heb 6:10-12

 Click here to continue the study in Matthew 20:1-